jantumajer/Climate_CZ/README.md

 # Climate_CZ
-Simulations of daily climatic variables and soil moisture for tree-ring width sampling sites across Czech Republic
+Simulations of daily climatic variables and soil moisture for tree-ring width sampling sites across Czech Republic and Slovakia